 - Beauty behaves as canonical Platonic Forms do.
 It possesses the reality that Forms have and is discovered through the same dialectic that brings other Forms to light.
 Socrates wants Hippias to explain the property that is known when any examples of beauty are known (essence of beauty), the cause of all occurrences of beauty, and more precisely the cause not of the appearance of beauty but of its real being (286d, 287c, 289d, 292c, 294e, 297b).

 - Nevertheless beauty is not just any Form.
 It bears some close relationship to the good (296d), even though Socrates argues that the two are distinct (296e ff., 303e ff.).
 It is therefore a Form of some status above that of other Forms.

-- Socrates and Hippias appeal to artworks as examples of beautiful things but do not treat those examples as the central cases (290a–b, 297e–298a).
+- Socrates and Hippias appeal to artworks as examples of beautiful things but do not treat those as the central cases (290a–b, 297e–298a).
 So too generally Plato conducts his inquiry into beauty at a distance from his discussion of art.
-(But the Republic and the Laws both offer up exceptions to this generalization: Lear 2010, 361.)
+(But the Republic and the Laws both contain exceptions to this generalization: Lear 2010, 361.)

 These three aspects of Platonic beauty work together and reflect beauty's unique place in Plato's metaphysics, something almost both visible and intelligible.

 The Symposium contains Plato's other major analysis of beauty.
 The three features of beauty in the Hippias Major apply here as well.
 In the Symposium Socrates claims to be quoting his teacher Diotima on the subject of love, and in the lesson attributed to her she calls beauty the object of every love's yearning.
 She spells out the soul's progress toward ever-purer beauty, from one body to all, then through all beautiful souls, laws, and kinds of knowledge, to arrive at beauty itself (210a–211d).